 Coronavirus (COVID-19) FAQs

 A dedicated team with representation from across the Academy is closely tracking how COVID-19 spreads across the country.
 We are monitoring the spread here in New York, and where cadets and their families are located.
-The Corps of Cadets and the Class of 2024 have begun arriving at the academy to begin summer training.
-The leaders are taking a deliberate approach to gain a better understanding of our situation and the opportunity to make the best, well-informed decisions.
+The Corps of Cadets and the Class of 2024 are all currently back at the academy and have started the academic year.
+Each day, our leaders are taking a deliberate approach to gain a better understanding of our situation and the opportunity to make the best, well-informed decisions.
 We are in constant dialogue with the Army senior leaders, who support our current approach.

 We continue to keep our senior leadership apprised of our numbers.
 For operational security reasons, the Office of the Secretary of Defense and or Department of the Army Headquarters will retain the authorization to share this data publicly.
 Force Protection is paramount as we continue to address COVID-19 outbreaks.
 We appreciate your support in helping with this effort and remain committed to keeping the West Point community informed about what we're doing to mitigate the issue.